yrp604/bad64-sys/docs/dev/bnil-mlil.md

 ### ValueTypeClass

 A value type is simply a constant value.
-It is used mainly in demangling for types which only have a have a name or value.
+It is used mainly in demangling for types which only have a name or value.

 ### FunctionTypeClass